acouvreur/sablier/README.md

 ### The need of "traefik-ondemand-service"

-This is a small project developped to interact freely with the docker deamon and manage an independant lifecycle.
+We are running "traefik-ondemand-service" to interact freely with the docker deamon and manage an independant lifecycle from traefik.

 *We may try to update this plugin to embed the scaling behavior in a future.*